BachAmadou/algo-ds/README.md

-# Data Structure and Algorithms Notes
+# Data Structures and Algorithms Notes

 ### What is a Data Structure
 Data structure is a way of organizing data so that it can be used effectively.